Table of Contents

-Small changes can have a big impact on your mental health!
+Men’s mental health tips: small changes can have a big impact

 Start small, and pick one small thing to do each day to start.
-Here are some ideas to help you reduce stress and improve your mental health.
+Here are some tips for men to help you reduce stress and improve your mental health.

 Think meditation is just for hippies?
 Do you worry that you need to light some incense while sitting with your legs (painfully) crossed?
 You don’t have to do any of that.
 All you really need to do is nothing.